ruyakubu/BUILD-AzureML-workshop/README.md

 Well done!
 You trained a model in the cloud, and you created an endpoint that you (or anyone!) can use to make predictions! :)

-# Exercise 3:  Add a Responsible AI dashboard
+# Exercise 2:  Add a Responsible AI dashboard

 In this exercise, you’ll be learning how to create the Responsible AI dashboard to use the model you trained in the previous exercise.
 The dashboard is comprised of different components to enable you to debug and analyze the model performance, identify errors, conduct fairness assessment, evaluate performance model interpretability and more.

 ## Prerequisites
 1. Open the Azure Machine Learning studio at https://ml.azure.com
+2. Then open the *3-create-responsibleai-dashboard.ipynb* notebook from the lab directory
-2. Click on *Notebooks* on the left navigation menu.
+3. Click on the **Run All** button on the top of the notebook to run the notebook
-3. Under your username, click on *Upload folder* option and upload the *BUILD-AzureML-workshop* directory that you cloned in the last exercise. (**ONLY**:  If you have not already uploaded the directory)
-4. Then open the **3-create-responsibleai-dashboard.ipynb** notebook.

 ## Task 1: Define the dashboard components